 Ireland’s high receptiveness to U.S. products and services creates a fertile market for American brands across sectors.
 U.S. goods and technologies are perceived to be of high quality, and U.S. companies receive positive support from local partners, helping to further export goals for Ireland and the European marketplace.

 Ireland has, for the past number of years, been the fastest growing economy in Europe.
 The outlook for Ireland’s economy is positive despite increasing inflation, rising energy prices, and continued global challenges.
-Ireland’s GDP growth forecast for 2022 is predicted to be in excess of 12 percent supporting a sustained demand for U.S. products, technologies, and services in the short to medium term.
+Ireland’s GDP growth forecast for 2023 is predicted to be in excess of five percent supporting a sustained demand for U.S. products, technologies, and services in the short to medium term.